awidesky/fast-inverse-square-root/README.txt

 it seems working on most cases(tested several versions of gcc/clang/msvc in mac/linux/windows).
 Then it adds a special magic number to adjust the exponent and mantissa.
 The magic number must consider when exponent field is odd, where the 1 in LSB is moved into the MSB of mantissa.
-Also, magic number must consider that this altorithm uses Newton's approximation method that reduce average error from 1.64% to 0.02%.
+Also, magic number must consider that this altorithm uses Newton's approximation method.

 I found the optimal magic number via both [mathametical method](https://github.com/awidesky/MyPapers/blob/master/fsqrt/wolframs.txt) and [brute force](https://github.com/awidesky/RangedLoopAsyncTest/blob/fsqrt/fsqrt/main.cpp).